storageos/tutorials/influxdb/010-setup-environment.md

 Verify that you have a healthy installation with three nodes:

 `kubectl exec -ti cli -n kube-system -- storageos get node`{{execute}}

-We are going to use the default StorageClass that was created when StorageOS was installed, called `fast`.

-The `fast` StorageClass is backed by the `storageos`
-provisioner:

-`kubectl describe storageclass fast`{{execute}}